Comparison

 Specs at a Glance

-Aeryn P1Gong Lowkite
+Aeryn P1Gong Lowkite Plus V2

-Sizes4 (3.0m to 6.0m)5 (3m to 7m)
+Sizes4 (3.0m to 6.0m)4 (2m to 5m)

-ConstructionSingle-skin ripstop, spliced Dyneema bridleSingle-skin
+ConstructionSingle-skin ripstop, spliced Dyneema bridleSingle-skin, V2 reinforced leading edge, nylon stiffeners

 BarCompact EVA foamStandard